pswhdev/parenting_in_munich/README.md

 - [Google Fonts](https://fonts.google.com/) To import the fonts used on the website.
 - [Google Developer Tools](https://developers.google.com/web/tools) - To troubleshoot and test features, solve issues with responsiveness and styling.
 - [TinyPNG](https://tinypng.com/) To optimize png and jpg images.
-- [Sqoosh app](https://squoosh.app/) To optimize and convert images to webp format.
+- [Sqoosh app](https://squoosh.app/) To optimize and convert images to WebP format.
 - [Favicon.io](https://favicon.io/) To create favicon.
 - [Am I Responsive?](http://ami.responsivedesign.is/) To diplay the website image on a range of devices.
 - [VSCode](https://code.visualstudio.com/) To edit and save my code locally.